aimms/how-to/Articles/512/512-image-widget-refresh.rst

 where ``sp_displayImage`` is the string parameter used in the image widget and ``sp_temp`` is a string parameter to temporarily hold the value of ``sp_displayImage``.

-New way to trigger a refresh
+New Way to Trigger a Refresh
 ------------------------------------

 There are two ways to address this problem: